Burling graphs revisited, part II: Structure: Introduction

 In section~\ref{sec:notation}, we describe the notation that we use.

-In~section~\ref{section:Derived-graphs}, we recall the definition of derived graphs, that are oriented graphs obtained from a tree by some precise rules.
-We show how arcs in them can be subdivided, providing several examples of Burling graphs.
+In~section~\ref{section:Derived-graphs}, we recall the definition of derived graphs (first defined in Part I of this work~\cite{PT:2021} where they are shown to be equivalent to Burling graphs) which are oriented graphs obtained from a tree by some precise rules.
+We also show how their arcs can be subdivided, providing generic constructions of Burling graphs.
+This study of subdivisions seems important to us, because the class of Burling graphs is so far the only source of non-weakly pervasive graphs.

-In section~\ref{sec:kBurling}, we define the notion of nobility of a Burling graph (roughly, it is the maxium number of vertices of the graph that lie in a branch of a tree from which the graph can be derived).
-We then show how Burling graphs of given nobility can be constructed from graphs of smaller nobility.
+In section~\ref{sec:kBurling}, we define the notion of nobility of a Burling graph (roughly, it is the maximum number of vertices of the graph that lie in a branch of a tree from which the graph can be derived).
+We then show how Burling graphs of a given nobility can be constructed from graphs of smaller nobility.
+The section is mostly motivated by the need of the so-called 2-Burling graphs that serve as basic graphs in the decomposition theorem of the next section.
+We also present $k$-Burling graphs that enables us to provide another equivalent definition of Burling graphs.

-In Section~\ref{sec:starCutsets}, we give a decomposition theorem for Burling graphs using star cutsets.
-This theorem was already proved by Chalopin, Esperet, Li and Ossona de Mendez in~\cite{Chalopin2014}.
-Our contribution is to give a stronger result for oriented Burling graphs that we need later.
-We also observe that the theorem from~\cite{Chalopin2014} easily solves an open question from~\cite{CPST:subst}.

-In section~\ref{sec:holes}, we describe properties of holes in Burling graphs, where a hole is a chordless cycle of length at least~4.

-In section~\ref{sec:examples}, we give several examples of graphs that are not Burling.
-Some of them are new, such as what we call flowers.
-Some of them where already known to be non-Burling graph, such as wheels as proved by Scott and Seymour~\cite{ScottSeymour17}, and independently by Davies~\cite{davies2021trianglefree}.